 - 6.3 Students: all students should be willing to listen and ask questions whilst being aware that a variety of other views exist regarding moral issues related to RSE.
 They will be expected to have a concern for, and accept responsibility for, his/her knowledge and understanding of his/her sexual development.
 The Wider Community: the school will make appropriate use of external agencies and their personnel.
-All outside speakers and visiting agencies will meet with Laura Eaves to discuss content and delivery of sex education related to topics.
+All outside speakers and visiting agencies will meet with Carl McNamara (Assistant Headteacher for SEND and Personal Development) to discuss content and delivery of sex education related to topics.
 They will be made aware of School's Relationship and Sex Education policy and be expected to work within it.
 Visiting speakers will always be a way of enhancing the programme not as a substitute for it. - 6.4 Parents: recognising that parents are the primary educators of their children; the school will seek to support them in this task.
 We will ensure that parents are kept informed of RSE within the school, and of our expectations of their children. - 6.5 Governors: governors are consulted on the development of the policy and kept informed of RSE within the school.

-7.0 Delivery
+7.0 DELIVERY

-- 7.1 RSE will be taught as part of the regular rolling fortnightly PSHE lessons with form teachers, and across the other curriculum subjects by other members of the teaching staff as indicated on individual learning journeys for other subjects.
-PSHE 'drop-down' days are used to enhance the delivery of the PSHE curriculum. - 7.2 RSE is taught within the personal, social, health and economic (PSHE) education curriculum.
-Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE), and Life Studies.
+- 7.1 RSE will be taught as part of the timetabled PSHE curriculum in all years, Science and LRE curricula.
+For students who are absent during these days catch up sessions will be provided. - 7.2 RSE is taught within the PSHE curriculum.
+Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (LRE).

-Pupils also receive stand-alone sex education sessions delivered by specialist RSE teachers from outside agencies.
+Pupils also receive stand-alone sex education sessions delivered by a trained health professional.

-RSE focuses on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds, and encourages to the students to make good and healthy choices including:
+RSE focuses on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds including: